 Whether your wedding theme is traditional, vintage, boho or cottage garden, there’s no doubt that the flowers you choose bring life, beauty, colour and fragrance to your special day.
-But with so many beautiful blooms out there, it can be tricky to choose!
+But with so many beautiful blooms out there, it can be tricky to choose specific blooms that convey those secret meanings.

-The Language of Flowers (or Floriography) dates back to the Victorian era, with writers and scholars applying meaning to different flora.
+The Language of Flowers (Floriography) dates back to the Victorian era, with writers and scholars applying meaning to different flora.
 Choosing flowers based on their history and symbolism is a special way to add even more sentiment to your day.

 Beautiful, bold anemones come in a huge range of colours.
 As a family, they represent expectation and anticipation — fitting emotions for a wedding day!